 In 1 Corinthians, Paul makes several references to leavening and to Passover.
-For many readers today, these references mean very little because so many Christian churches have strayed from the roots of their faith, which Paul was referencing here.
+For many readers today, these references mean very little because so many Christian churches have left the roots of their faith, which Paul was referencing here.
 In order to really understand key passages of 1 Corinthians, we need to understand Passover and the Feast of Unleavened Bread.

-I know some (perhaps quite a few) of you are Christians who don’t keep Passover, but I hope you’ll keep reading today’s post.
+I know some (perhaps quite a few) of you are Christians who don’t keep Passover, but I hope you’ll still keep reading today’s post.
 I think you’ll find it interesting and maybe it’ll give you something new to think about and study.

 The Passover story begins in Exodus 12.
 We’re nearing the end of the plagues of Egypt, and the Lord is telling Moses what the Israelite must do to avoid the final plague — the death of the first born.
 In the first month of the year, on the evening that begins the 14th day (Hebrew days begin at sunset), Israel was to kill a young male lamb, paint the door posts of their houses with its blood, then roast the lamb whole and eat it with unleavened bread and bitter herbs (Ex.
 12:1-13).

 This day shall be to you for a memorial, and you shall keep it a feast to Yahweh: throughout your generations you shall keep it a feast by an ordinance forever.
 (Ex.
 12:14, WEB)